JuanManuelMunoz/gallina-warfare/README.md

 We doesn't have so much time to produce a videogame in 2 months so we made a little demo wich is stored in this repo.

 > **NOTE:** The demo is currently in development!
 It will come in the next few weeks!
-Be patient!
+Please be patient!

  We think that the final version will come around **Juny 2019**.